 Managing team performance involves:

-Tracking employee experience
+Tracking employee experiences

 Measuring employee productivity

-Gauging customer satisfaction
+Gauging customer experience and satisfaction

-Every team has a different way of managing team performance, though conducting quarterly reviews is one popular way to achieve these results.
+Every team has a different way of managing team performance, though conducting quarterly reviews is one way to achieve these results.

 Whether you have a dedicated team for payroll and benefits or not, it’s another important part of a larger workforce management plan.
-This includes day-to-day pay and benefits, but it can also include any additional incentives you offer your employees.
+This includes day-to-day pay and benefits, but it can also encompass any additional incentives you offer your employees.

 Analyzing labor costs

-Paid time off (PTO) tracking
+Tracking paid time off (PTO)

-Offering employee incentives
+Offering employee incentives like happy hours

 Training materials could include: